husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 Software for ROSbot can be divided into 2 parts:
  * A firmware that works on the real-time controller (CORE2) and can be developed and uploaded from [Husarion Cloud](https://cloud.husarion.com/) with WebIDE.
 It can also be developed offline using [Visual Studio Code IDE](https://husarion.com/core2/tutorials/howtostart/offline-development-tools/).
  * OS based on Ubuntu 16.04, which runs on the SBC (ASUS Tinker Board) and contains all components needed to start working with ROS immediately.
+The microSD card with OS is included with each ROSbot.
+The OS has been modified to make the file system insensitive to sudden power cuts.

+ In some cases you will need to flash the OS image to the microSD card once again:
+ - in case of accidential damage of the system,
+ - to update the OS (it can be udpated remotely, but flashing the microSD card can be easier sometimes),
+ - to clear all user changes and restore factory settings.
+ To do that, you have to disassembly the top cover, unscrew the 4 screws on the CORE2 corners and carefully carry up CORE2 with SBC.
+Then you can change the microSD card and flash the OS.
 You can find the image and flash manual [here](https://husarion.com/core2/manuals/hardware/#hardware-os-image-for-raspberrypi-tinkerboard).
-Remember that you need to use at least 16 GB capacity and 10 speed class micro SD card.
-The OS has been modified to make the file system insensitive to sudden power cuts.
+If you want to replace the included card, remember that you need to use at least 16 GB capacity and 10 speed class micro SD card.

 # First steps #